-Alongside these air-breathing projects and new ground-based surveillance systems, the RCAF is also committed to acquire a new suite of space-based capabilities.
-As a follow-on to the Polar Epsilon 1 and 2 Projects, the Deep Enhanced Surveillance from Space Project (DESSP) is in process with an estimated deployment date sometime after 2035.
-The Protected Military Satellite Communications Project will ensure guaranteed access to the secure US Advanced Extremely High Frequency (AEHF) military satellite communications system, with access for all three military services, and will resolve the communications problems in the high Arctic.
-The Surveillance of Space 2 project is a follow on capability to the Sapphire deep space surveillance capability, set for initial delivery in 2024-25.
+Alongside these air-breathing projects and new ground-based surveillance systems, the RCAF is also committed to acquiring a new suite of space-based capabilities.
+As a follow-up to the Polar Epsilon 1 and 2 Projects, the Deep Enhanced Surveillance from Space Project (DESSP) is in process with an estimated deployment date sometime after 2035.
+The Protected Military Satellite Communications Project will ensure guaranteed access to the secure US Advanced Extremely High Frequency (AEHF) military satellite communications system, with access to all three military services, and will resolve the communications problems in the high Arctic.
+The Surveillance of Space 2 project is a follow -up capability to the Sapphire deep space surveillance capability, set for initial delivery in 2024-25.
 Enhanced SAR capabilities will follow from the Medium Earth Orbit Search and Rescue Project.
 The net result of these projects is the RCAF, responsible for space, will expand from a single military satellite, Sapphire, to multiple space-based capabilities integrated into and supporting the RCAF, the other two services, civil authorities, and allies as warranted.
-Reflecting this commitment to enhanced space-based capabilities, in 2022 the RCAF established 3 Canadian Space Division.
+Reflecting this commitment to enhanced space-based capabilities, in 2022 the RCAF established 3 Canadian Space Divisions.

-Alongside these modernization and new capability projects, identified in the 2017 Strong, Secure and Engaged, the 2018 Defence Capabilities Investment Plan, and the 2022 NORAD Modernization announcement are a host of additional projects essential to exploit these capabilities.
+Alongside these modernization and new capability projects, identified in the 2017 Strong, Secure and Engaged, the 2018 Defence Capabilities Investment Plan and the 2022 NORAD Modernization announcement are a host of additional projects essential to exploit these capabilities.
 Among these, inter alia, are major infrastructure investments for the two major fighter bases, 3 Wing Bagotville and 4 Wing Cold Lake, the three Arctic Forward Operating Locations (FOLs) at Yellowknife, Iqaluit and Inuvik, modernized command and control capabilities, especially the Combined Air Operations Centre (CAOC) at 17 Wing CFB, a possible ground-based fibre-optics communication system from the Arctic to the south, the adoption of cloud-based command and control (CBC2), and the full digitization of the RCAF.

-Putting all these projects together will create an RCAF in form somewhat similar to the past, but also one that is dramatically different in structure and capability.
+Putting all these projects together will create an RCAF in a form somewhat similar to the past, but also one that is dramatically different in structure and capability.
 They create a series of interesting challenges for the RCAF.
 The projects represent probably the largest investment made by the government into the RCAF since World War II.
-However, the RCAF, as the CAF as whole, face major resource challenges in meeting the deadlines for implementation and delivery.
-These stem from lack of internal personnel and the problematic nature of the Canadian capital procurement process.
-In addition, the current economic situation led the government to mandate $1billion in budget cut.
-The allocation of this budget cut is left in the hands of DND, which raises issues concerning project priorities not only for the RCAF, but also for the CAF.
+However, the RCAF, as the CAF as a whole, faces major resource challenges in meeting the deadlines for implementation and delivery.
+These stem from a lack of internal personnel and the problematic nature of the Canadian capital procurement process.
+In addition, the current economic situation led the government to mandate $ 1 billion in budget cuts.
+The allocation of this budget cut is left in the hands of DND, which raises issues concerning project priorities not only for the RCAF but also for the CAF.
 DND is also likely to face further budget cuts if the economy does not recover.
 Finally, it is difficult to project the nature of the international security environment and the potential impact of a future government on current modernization commitments.

 Whether these projects are completed as temporally projected is an open question.
 Even so, this timeframe provides the RCAF with significant lead time to assess new technological developments and with them the doctrinal and operational implications as they emerge from the USAF.
-Tracking these developments and their implications also represent a challenge for the RCAF in terms of constrained resources.
+Tracking these developments and their implications also represents a challenge for the RCAF in terms of constrained resources.
 The demands of modernization implementation are likely to capture the full attention of the RCAF, with little resources left to prepare for the distant future.